AER-RC/LBLRTM/README.md

 LBLRTM (Line-By-Line Radiative Transfer Model) is an accurate and efficient line-by-line radiative transfer model derived from the Fast Atmospheric Signature Code (FASCODE).
 LBLRTM has been, and continues to be, extensively validated against atmospheric radiance spectra from the ultraviolet to the sub-millimeter.

 The [HITRAN database](http://cfa-www.harvard.edu/hitran) provides the basis for the line parameters used in LBLRTM.
 These line parameters, as well as additional line parameters from other sources, are extracted for use in LBLRTM by a line file creation program called LNFL.
-A line parameter database built from HITRAN and suitable for use with LNFL is available from the [AER RT web site](http://rtweb.aer.com).
+A line parameter database built from HITRAN and suitable for use with LNFL is available on the [AER RT web site](http://rtweb.aer.com).

 [Add plantUML diagram]